alf-p-steinbach/coding-interview-problems/001!minimum-missing-positive/discussion.md

 auto main() -> int { return testing::main( problem::tests() ); }
 ~~~

-It’s difficult and time-consuming to test the big-O behavior so the simple test framework provided here, reports success:
+The simple test framework provided here doesn’t test the big-O behavior, so it reports success:

 >~~~txt
 >    Id     E     A      (where E is Expected and A is Actual)
+>    #1     1     1    ok {}
+>    #2     1     1    ok {0, -1, 0, -2, -3}
+>    #3     2     2    ok {1}
+>    #4     6     6    ok {1, 2, 3, 4, 5}
->     #1     2     2    ok {3, 4, -1, 1}
+>    #5     2     2    ok {3, 4, -1, 1}
->     #2     3     3    ok {1, 2, 0}
+>    #6     3     3    ok {1, 2, 0}
->     #3     3     3    ok {1, 4, 5, 1, 2}
+>    #7     3     3    ok {1, 4, 5, 1, 2}
 >
-> All tests completed successfully.
+>All tests completed successfully.
 >~~~

-O(*n*×log *n*) time won’t do for a solution.
-However, the above is sufficiently simple to believe that it produces the correct answer for any arbitrary array contents, whatever data you throw at it.
-And so this code can be used as *a reference* for testing and gaining confidence in other solution attempts.
+&Omicron;( *n*×log *n* ) time won’t do for a solution.
+But the above code is sufficiently simple to believe that it produces the correct answer for any arbitrary array contents, whatever data you throw at it.
+And so this code ***can be used as a reference*** for testing and gaining confidence in other solution attempts, for example for testing with longer sequences of dynamically generated random numbers.

-Also, the problem can now be reframed in terms of this code, namely to provide the exact same effect as this code in all cases, but in O(*n*) time with only O(1) extra storage.
-Which clarifies what the real problem is.
-O(*n*) time.
+This is a general technique for big O challenges.

 ---